mmihaltz/huwn/README.md

 - Pyhton 3 API: https://github.com/ppke-nlpg/pywnxml
 - C++ API: https://github.com/mmihaltz/libWNXML

-##Command-line Tool
+##Command-line Tools

-You can use [wnxmlconsole.py](https://github.com/ppke-nlpg/pywnxml) to execute all kinds of queries using simple text commmands on the XML database.
+- You can use [wnxmlconsole.py](https://github.com/ppke-nlpg/pywnxml) to execute all kinds of queries using simple text commmands on the XML database.

-You can find a **Windows** binary executable of the same console application at [libWNXML](https://github.com/mmihaltz/libWNXML)
+- [libWNXML](https://github.com/mmihaltz/libWNXML) includes a **Windows** binary executable of the same console application.

 ##License